 Not everyone is happy with the makeover, as comments on social media clearly show.

 People on the streets of Charlottetown also weighed in on Anne's new look.
-Anne is played by 14-year-old actress Irish actress Amybeth McNulty.
+Anne is played by 14-year-old Irish actress Amybeth McNulty.

 "Oh wow.
 Yeah, that is very different," said David Ramsay.
 "They've kind of gotten rid of the freckles, which is kind of iconic … She's about being yourself, so, they've kind of changed what the original intent was."